ietf-wg-alto/draft-ietf-alto-path-vector/others.md

 For confidentiality of ALTO information, a network operator should be aware of that this extension may introduce a new risk: the path vector information may make network attacks easier.
-For example, as the path vector information may reveal more network internal structures than the more abstract single-node abstraction, an ALTO client may detect the bottleneck link and start a distributed denial-of-service (DDoS) attack involving minimal flows to conduct the in-network congestion.
+For example, as the path vector information may reveal more network internal structures than the base protocol, an ALTO client may detect the bottleneck link and start a distributed denial-of-service (DDoS) attack involving minimal flows to conduct the in-network congestion.

 To mitigate this risk, the ALTO server should consider protection mechanisms to reduce information exposure or obfuscate the real information, in particular,